Request for Approval

 Requirements and Grading

-The RFA is graded credit/no credit based on whether your project is approved before the deadline.
-Note that submitting an RFA before the deadline does not guarantee approval before the deadline.
-The RFA is submitted through PACE under the My Project page, and should be Markdown-formatted with the following information:
+The RFA is worth 5 points, graded credit/no credit based on whether your RFA was submitted before the deadline.
+The RFA is submitted through PACE under the My Project page, and should include the following information:

 Projects must be legal and ethical.
 They must have significant scope and complexity commensurate with the size of the team.
 This is, of course, a subjective assessment of the course staff.
 To gain some insight into this judgment, please browse projects from previous semesters.
-The project must involve the design of a significant hardware component at the circuit level.
-In exceptional cases, projects not meeting this criteria may be acceptable when augmented by a Special Circuit assignment (however this is typically a last resort).
+The project must involve the design of signficant systems (cannot just be integration).

 Submission and Deadlines